jeremyglebe/AspectsOfEternity-Wiki/primer.md

 ---
-title: Player's Guide to Elysys
+title: Player's Guide to Eden
 description: A short primer on the Aspects of Eternity setting for players
 published: true
 date: 2023-05-27T20:52:59.117Z